 Pinching of Children

 Indonesian parents tends to punish misbehaving children with a surreptitious pinch, often accompanied by a threat that something fearful will happen to them if they continue to misbehave.
 An open smack or yelling at your children is considered very inappropriate in Indonesian culture and seen as very harsh punishment.

 In Indonesia, people also love to pinch the cheeks of a cute baby or child.
 It is intended as a gesture of affection, but can sometimes hurt if done too hard.
 It's quite common that it scares young expat children who are not accustomed to it.
-Discourage people from pinching your child’s cheeks by saying “Maaf, dia tidak suka” (Excuse me; he/she doesn’t like that).
+Discourage people from pinching your child’s cheeks by saying “Maaf, dia tidak suka.”
+(Excuse me; he/she doesn’t like that.).

 Sense of personal space / privacy